Importance of Global Philanthropy

 Whether you are an individual or a nonprofit, you have come to the right place.

-Philanthropy plays a vital role in our society.
+Philanthropy plays a vital role in our society, and always has.
 Whether it’s time, money, or other resources, the act of giving helps to create positive change in areas like education, health, the environment, and social justice.
+The very word “philanthropy” can be traced to the ancient Greeks; the Merriam-Webster Dictionary says the word’s root can “literally be translated as ‘loving people.’ “

 When individuals, companies, and communities come together to help others, they can fill the gaps that governments and businesses sometimes miss.
 Philanthropy turns hopes, dreams and empathy into real action.
 Its full potential, however, can only be reached when it’s embraced as a global effort.